Bekir Osmanov

 Bekir Osmanov (Бекир Османов; 22 March 1911 – 26 May 1983) was a Crimean Tatar civil rights activist, agronomist, and partisan.
+He was the father of Crimean Tatar leader Yuri Osmanov.

 Early life

 Osmanov was born in Crimea, on 22 March 1911, in Buyuk Ozenbash village.
 His father, who was a teacher at a local madrasa, died in 1915, leaving their mother, Khaniapte, a widow with five children to raise.
 Growing up in extreme poverty, the children began working from a very young age, processing coal and tending to crops.
 When he was six to seven years old, he suffered from smallpox with a prolonged high fever, and was not expected to survive, but lived through it.
 He grew up to be a studious child, and eventually, his family sent him to Yalta to attend agricultural school.
 In 1935, he married fellow student Mariya Gushchinskaya, a Belarusian.
 During the purges of 1937, Osmanov, by then a tobacco farmer, was arrested and tried for rebutting Lysenkoist pseudoscience, but the court spared him after the judge issued a statement that legal action was an inappropriate way to handle academic disputes.
 Before the war, his wife gave birth to their daughter Tamila and first son Yuri; for their safety, they were evacuated from the peninsula to Azerbaijan before German troops completely took over the peninsula.